1587/speaking-exam/00-part5.md

 There are some reasons below:

 First, Nowadays, People pay more and more attention to their health.
-For example, my friends and colleagues eat healthy food, do more exercises.
+For example, my friends and colleagues often eat healthy food, do exercises.

 Second, The Medical technology has been improved..
 There are more and more new drugs for many diseases /dɪˈziːzɪz/. many vaccines can protect us from getting sick.

-Third, People begin to protect the environment, the environment of future will be better than now.
+Third, People begin to protect the environment, so the future of the environment will be better than now.

 That's all.
 ```